NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 ### V2 Calendar Picker

-This is called to select a date using the V2 calendar picker, which cna be seen on the Active Batch List page.
+This is called to select a date using the V2 calendar picker, which can be seen on the Active Batch List page.

 #### Required Arguments